Orfeo Angelucci: Further Encounters

-Following his first encounter with ETs, Angelucci was taken in an unmanned saucer to Earth orbit, where he saw a giant "mother ship" drift past a porthole.
+Following his first encounter with extra terrestrial beings, Angelucci allegedly was taken in an unmanned saucer to Earth orbit, where he saw a giant "mother ship" drift past a porthole.
 He also described having experienced a "missing time" episode and eventually remembered living for a week in the body of "space brother" called Neptune, in a more evolved society.
 Whilst living as Neptune, Angelluci reported inhabiting "the largest asteroid" of the remains of a destroyed planet, while his usual body wandered around the aircraft plant in a daze.

-Angelucci was convinced that his physical frailty enabled him to have spiritual attunement, permitting extraterrestrial contact and imparting knowledge of Beings of immense benevolence.
+He was convinced that his physical frailty enabled him to have spiritual attunement, permitting extraterrestrial contact and imparting knowledge of Beings of immense benevolence.

 Written works

-Angelucci wrote about his personal involvement with and encounters with extraterrestrials, UFOs, and higher spiritual beings in various written works including published books, interviews and pamphlets.
+Angelucci wrote about his personal involvement and encounters with extraterrestrials, UFOs, and higher spiritual beings in various published books, interviews, and pamphlets.

-His published works include "Secret of the Saucers", which recounts his first-hand account of his contact with UFOs and other otherworldly beings.
+His published works include "Secret of the Saucers", which recounts his firsthand account of his contact with UFOs and other otherworldly beings.
 His later works include "Son of the Sun", "UFO Contactees and Reports", "The Nature of Infinite Entities", "Saucers First Contacted Revealed 20th Century Times", "California Soul Rush Days" and "Concrete Evidence".
 Angelucci's books have been studied and discussed by various UFOlogists and paranormal researchers.

 The Nature of Infinite Entities

-Angelucci wrote the first version of his theories of matter, energy and life, The Nature of Infinite Entities in 1952, based on research done earlier in Trenton, in 1946, including the launching of a giant cluster of weather balloons.
+Angelucci wrote the first version of his theories of matter, energy, and life, The Nature of Infinite Entities, in 1952, based in part on research conducted in Trenton, New Jersey, in 1946, including the launch of a series of weather balloons used to study the upper atmosphere.